 - Create an Imagine postcard.
-If you’d like to collect donations in honour of your loved one with TSC with can help by creating a an Imagine fundraising campaign
+If you’d like to collect donations in honour of your loved one with TSC we can help by creating a an Imagine fundraising campaign

 - Hold a morning tea at your workplace.
 We can assist with information and posters to help explain TSC to your colleagues.

 - Put on an event.
 Host a dinner or trivia night, with raffles and auctions and donate the proceeds to TSA

 - School fundraisers.
 Contact your child’s school about a holding a gold coin collection fundraiser.
 Check out our Schools Community Fundraising Guide.

 Here’s how to get started